 Types of kidney cancer cells

 - Sarcomatoid is the type of cell that grows the fastest.
-It may be found with clear cell or papillary type.
+It may be found with the clear cell or papillary type.
 It is called sarcomatoid because it looks like sarcoma under a microscope.

 - Chromophobe is another rare cancer that is different from other types.